 With more than 800 pristine islands to explore and turquoise waters as far as the eye can see, the Mergui Archipelago is the ultimate tropical paradise.
-This sun-kissed stretch of islands is located off the south-western coast of Myanmar in the Andaman Sea, yet few tourists know about this hidden gem.
+This sun-kissed stretch of islands is located off the southwestern coast of Myanmar in the Andaman Sea, yet few tourists know about this hidden gem.
 If you are looking for a multi-day island-hopping adventure, look no further.
 Myanmar Diaries can take you on a journey that shows you the natural beauty and secret wonders of the Mergui Archipelago.
 Here is a glimpse of what this southern jewel has to offer…

 Mergui Archipelago: Gateway to the Archipelago

 There are two main gateways to the archipelago: Myeik and Kawthaung.
 Neither town has a lot to see so most guests just use them as a stopover before their cruise.
 But if you do have a half day to explore, it is worth looking around as they have a distinct charm.
 Kawthaung, at the far south of Myanmar, is the most popular starting trip for a holiday in the Mergui Archipelago.
 The seaside town is a thriving trade port thanks to its location just 30 minutes from the Thai border.
-There are few sites to see in Kawthaung but a stroll around the town Centre is an interesting way to spend an afternoon before boarding a Mergui cruise!
+There are a few sites to see in Kawthaung but a stroll around the town’s center is an interesting way to spend an afternoon before boarding a Mergui cruise!
 The other starting point for a Mergui adventure is Myeik, a busy port located north of Kawthaung.
-The town has a unique feel to it with fading colonial buildings standing alongside more modern high rises.
-Watching the sunset over town from Theindawgyi Pagoda is the perfect way to close out a day in Myeik.
+The town has a unique feel to it with fading colonial buildings standing alongside more modern high-rises.
+Watching the sunset over town from the Theindawgyi Pagoda is the perfect way to close out a day in Myeik.

-Mergui Archipelago : Sailing through paradise
+Mergui Archipelago: Sailing through paradise

 The most popular way to discover this spectacular stretch of the Andaman Sea is with a Mergui Archipelago live-aboard cruise.
 A short introductory three-day cruise gives you a taste of the natural beauty of Mergui but if you can stay longer, a week-long cruise will take you deeper into the archipelago where more untouched islands beckon.
 Days are spent motoring across the sea and stopping often to swim or snorkel.
 You will also visit some of the 800 islands, going ashore on the soft sands for a chance to explore the interior jungle or to simply relax under a swaying palm tree.
 At night, the ship drops anchor in a secluded bay and dinners of freshly-caught seafood are served under the star-filled sky.
-The solitude of the sea and the sound of waves gently lapping against the shore will certainly lull you into a good night’s sleep.
+The solitude of the sea and the sound of the waves gently lapping against the shore will certainly lull you into a good night’s sleep.

-Mergui Archipelago : Adventures at Sea
+Mergui Archipelago: Adventures at Sea

 If you like to be a bit more active on your Myanmar holiday, do not worry- the Mergui Archipelago is a natural playground for sports enthusiasts.
 Aside from swimming, the Andaman Sea offers great opportunities for snorkeling and SCUBA diving.
 Grab a mask and hop overboard to discover coral reefs and a seemingly endless variety of tropical fish.
 Most Mergui Archipelago cruises have kayaks on board.
 Taking a paddle around a secluded island is an unforgettable experience- an adventure that is sure to be a highlight of your Myanmar holiday.
-Some islands feature dense jungles and the ship’s crew can lead adventurous treks and wildlife spotting excursions into the rugged interior of the island.
+Some islands feature dense jungles and the ship’s crew can lead adventurous hikes and safari excursions into the rugged interior of the island.

-Mergui Archipelago : Cultural encounters at sea
+Mergui Archipelago: Cultural encounters at sea

-Mergui Archipelago : Back on dry land
+Mergui Archipelago: Back on dry land

 Zar Yi Hnin (Ms.)